Skip to main content

 Error handling

-If a settlement fails, funds are returned to your source account and you receive a settlement.failed webhook event.
+If a transfer fails, you receive a transfer.failed webhook event.

 IssueCauseRecovery